 “The hearts of all Islanders have been with Nova Scotia through these last few difficult months.”

-Because of generous community champions like Brian and Ellen, and healthcare supporters across Atlantic Canada and beyond, the QEII COVID-19 Response Fund has raised over $330,000.
+Because of generous community champions like Brian and Ellen, and healthcare supporters across Atlantic Canada and beyond, the QEII COVID-19 Response Fund has raised over $566,000 as of October 5.
 Funds raised will be used for local response efforts based on immediate and evolving frontline needs amid the COVID-19 pandemic.

 When people come together with a common goal, anything is possible.
 Community champions step up in the most creative ways to make a difference in the lives of Atlantic Canadians and now we can make an impact on health care from the comfort of our own homes.
 Join the movement and support health care with a virtual fundraising campaign.
 Learn more >